nauam/Courses/docs/administration/maintenance/backup.md

 - Scenario 1 : where keys are saved in filesystem

-If you keep the same filesystem and you upgrade qwcontrol.
-The keys will be migrated to the the new qwcontrol instance.
+If you keep the same filesystem and you upgrade rundeck.
+The keys will be migrated to the the new rundeck instance.

-Example "qwcontrol.config.properties" Includes
+Example "rundeck.config.properties" Includes
 bash ´´´
-qwcontrol.storage.provider.1.type=file
+rundeck.storage.provider.1.type=file
 ´´´

 or if this line is missing the keys will be stored in your filesystem.

 - Scenario 2: where keys are saved in Database.

-If you perform a complete Database Dump and "qwcontrol-config.properties" Includes for example bash ´´´ qwcontrol.storage.provider.1.type=db
+If you perform a complete Database Dump and "rundeck-config.properties" Includes for example bash ´´´ rundeck.storage.provider.1.type=db
 ´´´
-You should see the same keys in the new instance of qwcontrol.
+You should see the same keys in the new instance of rundeck.

 - Scenario 3: Keys are saved in Database and you are moving to a different database provider